barbadose/elevatorr_second/README.md

 Open code for ElevaTorr, a simple altimeter that gives good approximations of elevation changes based on direct readings from the device's pressure sensor (barometer).

-Access to barometer is enabled using [enviro_sensors plugin package] (https://pub.dev/packages/enviro_sensors). iOS is not supported in this version but will be in the future.
+Access to barometer is enabled using [enviro_sensors plugin package](https://pub.dev/packages/enviro_sensors). iOS is not supported in this version but will be in the future.

 ## How to use?